On the Historicity of Jesus: Reception

 Contemporary academic reception has been mostly critical of his views.
 Raphael Lataster reviewed the book in the Journal of Religious History, outlining Carrier's model comparison and situating it within debates over Jesus' historicity.

-Christina Petterson reviewed the volume in Relegere: Studies in Religion and Reception.
+Christina Petterson reviewed the volume in the journal, Relegere: Studies in Religion and Reception.
 She states Carrier displays "ignorance of the field of New Testament studies and early Christianity" and that his views come from his "confessed atheism and flies in the face of the fundamentalist drive of the book to disprove the historical Jesus."
 She also challenged the use of Bayesian devices and judged the book's New Testament discussions to be basic, writing that "even if strictly correct, the methodology is tenuous.
 The numbers and the statistics seem like a diversion."

 Marko Marina, an ancient historian, states that Carrier's work is guided by his ideological agenda, not by serious historical work, and criticizes his views of early Christianity as lacking of positive evidences from primary sources and notes that his mythicist views have not won any supporters from critical scholars.

-Daniel N. Gullotta, a historian, published a 37-page response in the Journal for the Study of the Historical Jesus.
+Historian Daniel N. Gullotta, published a 37-page response in the Journal for the Study of the Historical Jesus.
 He summarized Carrier's thesis and concluded that "Carrier's hypothesis is problematic and unpersuasive," while critiquing specific probability assignments and readings of early sources.
 He also criticized Carrier's view that earliest Christians believed Jesus some sort of celestial or angelic being and notes that the work's ideology is related to Carrier atheistic views.
 In 2021, the journal subsequently openly published his response for non-academics to read.

-In 2025, Gregor et al, where one of the authors was a statistician, they questioned Carrier's methodology and found that it produced many historical figures, not mythical ones.
+In 2025, Gregor et al, with backgrounds in statistics and classical Roman literature, questioned Carrier's methodology and found that it produced many historical figures, not mythical ones.
 In using more samples from post-10th century BC (closer to the time of Jesus), rather than the small sample Carrier used from pre-10th century BC (farther away from the time of Jesus), the calculated probability of Jesus' historicity increased from 33% (Carrier) to 99% (corrected).
+Further research, increased the number of samples of raglan heroes being historical instead of mythical, increasing even further probability of Jesus being historical.